Geology

 New Subduction Zone

-Oh my!
+http://monash.edu.au/news/show/new-embryonic-subduction-zone-found Oh my!
 A new subduction zone is discovered off the coast of Portugal.
 What does this mean?
 For fans of Plate Tectonics you can expect the Atlantic Ocean to close- bringing together the North American and European Plates.
-Don’t hold your breath…the process would take 200 million years.
+Don’t… Continue reading

 Third Rock Gratitude